-(L) Unauthorized Transfers.
-For more information regarding your rights and liabilities related to, as well as your responsibility to examine your statements and report, unauthorized transactions (including unexpected deposit amounts), please refer to your Electronic Fund Transfers disclosure (for consumer accounts) and the Statements section of the Terms and Conditions for your Account.
+(M) Unauthorized Transfers.
+For more information regarding your responsibility to examine your statements and report unauthorized transactions including unexpected deposit amounts, please refer to your Electronic Fund Transfers disclosure (for consumer accounts) and to the Statements section of the Terms and Conditions for your Account.